Best Bourbon for Beginners

 3.71 out of 5 stars

-The former George T. Stagg Distillery was renamed Buffalo Trace when Sazerac took over ownership in 1999.
-Master Distiller Elmer T. Lee came out of retirement for the creation of Buffalo Trace Bourbon which was released later that same year.
-This is the flagship bourbon from the distillery and is comprised of a low-rye traditional mash bill.
-It is bottled without an age statement at 90 proof.
+This is the flagship bourbon from Buffalo Trace, made from a traditional low-rye mash bill and bottled without an age statement at 90 proof.
+The former George T. Stagg Distillery was renamed Buffalo Trace when Sazerac Company took over ownership in 1999.
+Master Distiller Elmer T. Lee played a key role in the creation of Buffalo Trace Bourbon, which was released later that year.

 • 3